Other Articles from Joan Thatiah

 3) Full bellies

 Healthy snacks prior to dinner ensure that your children go to bed with full tummies.
-You can feed them yoghurt, smoothie or full-fat milk, a boiled egg or some fruit.
+You can feed them yoghurt, smoothies or full-fat milk, a boiled egg, or some fruit.
 Choose snacks from food groups which the child did not eat much during the day.

 The success of the whole routine is heavily hinged on sleep.
 Inadequate sleep will affect your children’s moods, making them irritable or hyper.
-This means that you make it a family priority.
-Set and stick to a particular bed time every night.
-Keeping a consistent bed time will regulate his internal body clock.
-After a while, when it gets to the set time, you will notice them dozing.
+This means that you need to make it a family priority.
+Set and stick to a particular bedtime every night.
+Keeping a consistent bedtime will regulate his/her internal body clock.
+After a while, when it gets to the set time, you will notice them dozing off.